 Hike in the Sierra Nevada Mountains and their unspoiled Medieval villages.

-Visit the city of Gibraltar, then cross the Strait of Gibraltar into Morocco, and visit Tangier, Assilah, Rabat, the Rif Mountains and Chefchaouen.
+Cross the Strait of Gibraltar into Morocco, and visit Tangier, Assilah, Rabat, the Rif Mountains and Chefchaouen.
 While in Morocco, you will truly experience Moroccan culture by staying with local families and interacting with local university students and professors.

 IES ABROAD GRANADA